 Yet it’s all just a Google search away.
 Maybe it’s an age thing.
 Growing up in the 1960’s, if you wanted to know about something in depth, you had one channel.
 Go to the library.
 Find a spot for your stuff.
 Notebooks, pens and pencils, drinks in a closed container, snacks, in bad weather bulky clothes and boots.
 Some folks couldn’t get a thing done unless they lugged their banged up Underwood along.
 Must’ve been the Fugs decal.

 Books, maps, encyclopedia, periodicals all arranged in stacks, cataloged on indexed cards.
 Very orderly, with a comforting sense that your answer was there, systematically arranged, and lacked nothing but your hours of labor to discover.
 There were accepted authorities to cite who weren’t trolled by illiterate haters.
 Most critically, you didn’t type your keywords into a search engine, instantly rewarded.
-You waited outside the windowed break room for the reference librarian to finish her Virginia Slim and Sanka, adjust her pencil skirt with a brisk, two–handed tug and twist. and make a lady-like trip to the loo.
-(Or so I seem to recall with pubescent clarity)
+You might have to wait outside the windowed break room for the reference librarian to finish her Virginia Slim and Sanka, adjust her pencil skirt with a brisk, two–handed tug and twist, as she made a lady-like trip to the loo.
+Or so I seem to recall with pubescent clarity that began my love of libraries.

 So, Jesus as a matter of fact?
 Not much that’s come so far has an apologetic feel.
 Lots of confident diction about subject matter too deep for me.